 To help ensure that you create a valid configuration file, it is recommended that you use an XML editor that supports XSD validation and associate the file with the configuration file XSD.
-The XSD association is made using the xsi:schemaLocation attribute with a URI value that links to the configuration XSD file config.xsd, included in the distribution's resources directory.
-For example:
+The XSD association is made using the xsi:schemaLocation attribute with a URI value that links to the configuration XSD file config.xsd, included in the distribution's

 Note that in the above example, the configuration file elements use the 'dcf' prefix that is bound to the com.deltaxml.data.config namespace.
 The namespace is therefore also included as the first part of the xsi:schemaLocation value.

 With this XSD association in your configuration file, your XML editor should provide auto-completion and context-specific help documentation as you type.

 Writing XPath expressions

 With the exception of default feature settings, all configuration feature settings must have a dcf:location element that identifies the elements and/or attributes for which the feature should be applied.

 Each dcf:location element has a name attribute that must have a unique value.
 This name attribute makes the configuration more readable, and helps identify the location of an XPath problem.

 A dcf:location element also has an xpath attribute.
 The value for this attribute is an XPath expression as specified in the XPath 3.1 specification.
 The XPath expression should return zero or more attribute and/or element nodes when evaluated against the input XML.
 Any returned nodes provide the context for the feature that is specified as a child element of the dcf:location element.

 It is quite likely that your input XML elements (and possible attributes) have a specified namespace.
 If they are in a namespace that is not the default namespace, element or attribute names have a prefix followed by ':'.
 An xmlns attribute binds prefixes or the default namespace (which has no prefix) to a specific namespace URI.
 For example, in a Maven pom.xml file, we find: